theClubhouse-Augusta/Catcher_In_The_Wifi/request.md

     }
 })

+The next request is HEAD, the HEAD method is the same as the GET, but transfers the status line in the header section only. "example above"

+The next request is POST:
-POST is used to send data to a server to create or update a resource.
+ A POST is used to send data to a server to create or update a resource.

 example of require: